 Abstract-

 Tribal populations mostly depend on forest resources for their subsistence, and forests are crucial to preserving ecological balance.
 As a result, numerous initiatives have been developed to promote sustainable development and protect tribes' rights to the forest.
 This study looks at how microfinance and Self-Help Groups (SHGs) in India promote sustainable livelihoods, tribal rights preservation, and forest conservation.
 Using secondary data from government publications, particularly the Van Dhan Yojana run by TRIFED, the study investigates the institutional structure, financial distribution, and state-level performance of Van Dhan Vikas Kendras (VDVKs).
 The findings demonstrate that Minor Forest Produce (MFP) significantly contributes to tribe income and that value addition through SHGs enhances economic outcomes while encouraging sustainable resource management.
 The significance of institutional capability and governance is further shown by visual analysis, which shows a weak correlation between operational VDVKs and tribal population concentration.
 Comparative case studies from Nepal, Guatemala, and the Philippines demonstrate how crucial community involvement and financial inclusion are to achieving sustainable forest management.
 The study comes to the conclusion that integrating microfinance with community-based organisations can enhance livelihood stability, promote conservation, and guarantee inclusive growth through more targeted and efficient policy implementation.
+What becomes your major recommendation, drawing from your results and conclusion.?

 Keyword-